 Teams will have 1 official practice Round (the score doesn’t count) on the tournament tables.
 Then they will compete in 3 Rounds of the Robot Game where only the best score of the 3 Rounds will count.

 This official Challenge Score Sheet will be use at Events/Tournaments.

-There will be practice tables available at the Pit Areas where teams can do practice runs.
+There will be robot game tables available in the Pit Areas where teams can do, last minute practice runs.
 Remember that all teams share these tables.